wisamb/KeystrokeDynamics/README.md

 ### Appropriateness of the LME Model

-A linear mixed-effects model is ideal for longitudinal, repeated measures data and also accounts for unseen variables, known as random effects, such as differences between subjects.
+A linear mixed-effects model is ideal for longitudinal, repeated measures data such this dataset, and also accounts for unseen variables, known as random effects, such as differences between subjects.
 Furthermore, the model is suitable when the distribution conditional on the predictors is normal.
 Residuals of the model are plotted across session ID in Figure 5 and show that variability of the residuals is constant as the sessions progress.
 Therefore, the linear mixed-effect model is appropriate for analysis on this dataset and switching to generalized estimating equations is unnecessary.

 <figure>
   <figcaption>Figure 5.
 LME model 2: Residuals across Session ID</figcaption>